NativeScript/ios-jsc/README.md

 There should be a `dist/metadata/tests` folder whcih contains metadata in yaml and binary format.

 ## Test
 To run the tests on a connected device: `grunt test`.
-You need to have [iFuse](https://github.com/libimobiledevice/ifuse) installed.

 #### Artefacts
 There should be a `junit-result.xml` file in the root of the repo.